indieweb/php-mf2-shim/README.md

 Supported sites:

 * **twitter.com** — tweets are parsed as h-entries with h-card authors, replies to tweets on permalink pages are parsed
+* **facebook.com** — post permalink pages are parsed as h-entries with h-card authors

 Work-in-progress: